The 2019 SMSNA Research Grants submission is now closed.

 - Preliminary data

-- An estimated time to complete the proposed study
+- Estimated time to complete the proposed study

 *Research under a suitable mentor outside of the society may be acceptable in some extraordinary circumstances for appropriate projects.
 If a proposed mentor is not a member of the SMSNA, we strongly encourage that s/he join the SMSNA prior to inception of the research project.